akhileshsharma12/Whether-App/README.md

 - Weather icons can be updated by replacing images in the `Assets` folder.
 - Styles can be customized in `style.css`.

+## Technologies Used

+- Html
+- CSS
+- JavasScript

 ## License

 This project is for educational purposes.